sealvault/sealvault/website/src/dev-docs/design/attack-tree.md

 #### Supply Chain Attack

-SealVault offers the following mitigations against supply chain attacks on
-dapps:

-1. [Dapp keys](./dapp-keys.md) limit the damage a compromised dapp can do to the assets belonging to that dapp.
+SealVault mitigates supply chain attacks on dapps with [dapp keys](./dapp-keys.md) that limit the damage a compromised dapp can do to the assets belonging to that dapp.
-1. In the future we will warn the user if a smart contract has changed for a previously used dapp.
-1. In the future we will warn the user about suspicious transactions based on their previous usage of the dapp.

 #### Clickjacking